Letian-Wang/asaprl/README.md

 The training logs will be stored at ```log```.
 The ckpt and training configures for each experiment with ```experiment_name```  will be saved at ```/saved_model/experiment_name```.
 The pretrained

 Note that the experiments in the paper are run on powerful servers, where we are able to conduct asynchronous parallel data collection.
-Specifically, for each experiment we typically launch 12 simulation environments for collection, and 2 simulation environments for evaluation, and we also set a large replay buffer size and data collection each time, where a memory of around 150G is used to store the replay buffer.
-In the code provided, we reduced the relavant parameters to avoid computer freeze for first users with limited resources.
+Specifically, for each experiment we typically launch 12 simulation environments for collection, and 2 simulation environments for evaluation, and we also set a large replay buffer size and data collection size, where a memory of around 150G is used to store the replay buffer.
+In the code provided, we reduced the relavant parameters to avoid computer freeze for users with limited resources.
 If you are reproducing the results in the paper, you will need to increase the environment number, replay buffer size, and data collection size by modifying the parameter ```n_evaluator_episode```, ```collector_env_num```, ```evaluator_env_num```, ```replay_buffer_size```, ```n_sample``` in the launched python file.
 The original parameters used in our experiments are commented on at the end of the corresponding parameter line.

-We will soon release the pretrained models needed for some methods (SPiRL, TaEcRL, and our full-version ASAP-RL), and some of the trained model.
-But for our ASAP-RL, you are still able to run the no-prior version with the current code.
-We'll update the pretrained models in the directory of ```pretrain_ckpt_files```.
+You can find the pretrained models needed for SPiRL, TaEcRL, and our ASAP-RL [here](https://drive.google.com/file/d/1mFbQ1Oie3oUe-yo67DcV2WCZ4PraK5C9/view?usp=share_link).
+You will need to uncompress it and put it in the main directory.
+Note for our ASAP-RL, you are still able to run the without these pretrained models.

-# visualization and evaluation
+# Visualization and evaluation
 See the commands in the directory ```launch_command/eval_commands``` to visualize or evaluate the trained agent.
 The directory indluces files below:
 1. highway: commands to evaluate/visualize trained agent on the highway scenario
 2. intersection: commands to evaluate/visualize trained agent on the intersection scenario